 Following are the ways to protect your Windows 10 PC with a password.

-Add password to local user account
+Add a password to a local user account in Windows 10

-This method is for users who are using a local user account instead of a Microsoft account to sign-in to Windows 10.
+This method is for users who are using a local user account instead of a Microsoft account to sign in to Windows 10.

 Step 1: Open Settings app.
 Navigate to Accounts > Sign-in options.

-Step 2: Here, in Password section, click the Add button.
-As you can see, when your user account is not protected with a password, Windows 10 displays “You must add a password before you can use the other sign-in options” message.
+Step 2: Here, in the Password section, click the Add button.
+As you can see, when your user account is not protected with a password, Windows 10 displays the “You must add a password before you can use the other sign-in options” message.

 Click the Add button to see Create a password screen.